houseofpwn/reposcanner/README.md

 1. Scanner results will print to the console
 2. JSON files containing the data will output to the <docsfolder> folder.

+Two files of note are outputted to the <docsfolder> folder.
+* notfixed-status.json
+  * This file contains modules matching the vulnerable libraries
+* fixed-status.json
+  * This file contains modules matching the vulnerable libraries and whether they are vulnerable or not baed on version.

 ### Sample output
 ![img.png](sampleoutput01.png)